MSD077/Linear-Regression/README.md

 # Linear-Regression
-Implemented home grown linear regression without using any library to predict the housing price.
+Implemented a home grown linear regression without using any library, to predict the housing price.

-This was done as a part of a Machine Learning course